 The 6-foot-4, 275-pound Chubb has scheme flexibility and has been a tough defender for the Wolfpack.
 He has good quickness for a big defensive end and has shown the ability to get off blocks with his strength and hand usage.
 Chubb has developed some variety in pass-rushing moves and looks like an asset as a future three-down starter in the NFL.
 In 2016, he totaled 58 tackles with 22 tackles for a loss, 10.5 sacks, three forced fumbles and one pass batted.
 As a sophomore in 2015, Chubb collected 5.5 sacks.

 Because of the serious off-the-field concerns with Arden Key, there isn't a defensive end worthy of this pick.
-In speaking with sources, Marcus Davenport would be a reach this high.
+In speaking with team sources, Marcus Davenport would be a reach this high, but that could change in the leadup to the 2018 NFL Draft.
 Quenton Nelson would make sense, but he's off the board.
 The best values could come in the secondary.
 Safety has been a weakness for years for Tampa Bay, and that could easily change with this pick.
 Fitzpatrick could form a dynamic tandem with Justin Evans. <br> <br>

 In 2016, Fitzpatrick recorded 66 tackles with seven passes broken up and six interceptions.
 He was dominant at times for Alabama, splitting time between corner and safety.
 Fitzpatrick had a superb 2015 season for the Crimson Tide.
 The freshman totaled 45 tackles with two sacks, 11 passes broken up and two interceptions - both returned for a touchdowns.